guspowell/CV/README.md

 ### Design based & creative work

-I come from a creative, design based background and remain very passionate about art and graphics.
+I come from a creative background in design and advertising and remain very passionate about art, graphics and interfaces and layout.
 I believe this, married with my technical knowledge of code is a powerful combination of skills.

 - I can use tools such as Photoshop and Illustrator.
 - A* in A-level art.